defold/doc/docs/en/manuals/html5.md

 You can't modify files of the default html/css template in `builtins` folder.
 For applying your modifications copy/paste needed file from `builtins` and set this file in `game.project`.
 :::

-::: sidenote
+::: important
 The canvas shouldn't be styled with any border or padding.
 If you do, mouse input coordinates will be wrong.
 :::

-In `game.project` possible to turn-off the `Fullscreen` button and `Made with Defold` link.
+In `game.project` it is possible to turn-off the `Fullscreen` button and the `Made with Defold` link.
 Defold provides a dark and light theme for the index.html.
-The light theme is set by default but it possible to change just changing `Custom CSS` file.
-Also, was predefined four different scale modes that possible to change in `Scale Mode` field.
+The light theme is set by default but it is possible to change by changing `Custom CSS` file.
+There is also four predefined scale modes to chose from in the `Scale Mode` field.

 ::: important
 The calculations for all scale modes include current screen DPI in case if you turn on `High Dpi` option in `game.project` (`Display` section)